DakkuaDev/hermes-bot-horizon/README.md

 ### Backend (optional)

 The backend provides live data about your bots (states, real XP, quests).
-Copy it to your gateway:
+Copy it to your gateway (os ask Hermes to do it for you!):

 ```bash
 # on your Hermes gateway machine